 The days of receiving odds of 100/1 for a hole in one in a tournament no longer exist.
 Golfers technical skill continues to increase and bookies have long since wised up to the fact that a hole in one occurring during a tournament is actually more likely than you would think.

 The odds of a hole in one occurring at a standard tournament are 5/4 - approximately 44% probability.
 If the Ryder Cup is taking place on a course with a large amount of par 3’s, the chances of a hole in one being struck increases.
-But keep in mind for your golf betting strategy - only six players have ever managed to do so in the tournament’s illustrious 90 year history:
+But keep in mind - only six players have ever managed to do so in the tournament’s illustrious 90 year history:

 Peter Butler - Muirfield 1973 | The first ever ace at the Ryder Cup was a sweet one.
 Butler was lucky to hit it though, as he was only called in to team up with Brian Barnes after Bernard Gallacher got food poisoning.
 He used a 3-iron to tee off the 16th hole.
 It was the seventh hole in one of Butler’s career, coming it at a distance of 188 yards.